How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 3. Switch to Moodle’s default theme (Boost) before upgrading

-Before replacing any files, log in as an administrator and switch your active theme to Boost — Moodle’s default theme.
+Before replacing any files, log in as an administrator and switch your active theme to Boost, Moodle’s default theme, before upgrading.
 This prevents upgrade errors that can occur when a custom or outdated theme isn’t compatible with the new version.

 For more details on safely updating themes, see our post: How To Upgrade Premium Moodle Themes